-Under the rules, mortgage servicers must give borrowers certain information about their mortgage so they are not caught off guard when an interest rate adjusts or they are charged certain fees.
-(To learn more about fees, see our article What Fees Can the Lender Charge If I'm Late on Mortgage Payments?)
+Mortgage servicers must give borrowers certain information about their loan so they're not caught off guard when an interest rate adjusts or they're charged various fees.
+The law requires servicers to:

-A mortgage servicer must provide a written statement to the borrower each billing cycle, which is usually monthly.
+A servicer must provide a written statement to the borrower each billing cycle, usually monthly.
+(12 C.F.R. § 1026.41).
 The statement must show:

 Though, if you have a fixed-rate mortgage and your servicer sends you a book of coupons to send in with your payments, then a monthly statement isn't required.